- Sustainability

 We respond promptly to inquiries made on the hotline after ascertaining and investigating the facts in question.

-In the year ended December 2024, the hotline received no complaints about human rights.
+In the year ended December 2025, the hotline received one complaint about human rights.

 Consultation service and whistleblowing hotline for reporting compliance concerns